 top of page

-Una McIlvenna is Honorary Senior Lecturer in History at the Australian National University.
+and Senior Lecturer in English at the Australian National University.

 Her research interests lie in the fields of early modern cultural and literary history.